Advice & Tips

 If possible, review listings of companies attending ahead of time.
 Determine which companies have the potential of meeting your needs and then research those organizations.
-Research resources could include: the Office of Career Development, internet, library, professors, and alumni contacts.
-If you are unable to locate information, use some of the beginning time of the Career Day to get literature from those in attendance, look over the literature and better prepare to approach a representative
+Research resources could include: the Office of Career Development, internet, library, professors and alumni contacts.
+If you are unable to locate information, use some time at the beginning of the career fair to get literature from those in attendance, look over the literature and better prepare to approach a representative

 3. What To Bring With You

 Several copies of your resume are a must!
-A suggestion: for Career Fairs it is generally easier to delete the career objective (unless you are targeting a single industry/occupational area) as representatives will frequently use your resume to make notes and comments about your qualifications.
+For career fairs it is generally easier to delete the career objective (unless you are targeting a single industry/occupational area) as representatives will frequently use your resume to make notes and comments about your qualifications.
 Other items which support your interests and abilities such as references, written work or a portfolio can also be helpful.